peteroupc/html3dutil/doc/MeshBuffer.md

     var meshBuffer=MeshBuffer.fromPositions(vertices, indices);

-The following example generates a mesh buffer consisting of a 10x10x10 grid of points.
+The following example generates a mesh buffer consisting of a 10 &times; 10 &times; x grid of points.
 This mesh buffer can serve, for example, as instance data to draw multiple instances of a 3-D cube in different positions.